 and

-- the payment must be made on account of that disability and on account of nothing else.
-This means that the payer should confirm that the payment was made on account of the disability and for no other reason.
+• the payment must be made on account of that disability and on account of nothing else.
+This means that the facts demonstrate that was the sole motive of the payer.
+In the typical case the payer will confirm that is so but the description given by the parties is not determinative if the facts indicate other motives exist.
 If, for example, the employer is unaware of the disability when the employee leaves, then the payment cannot be made on account of disability.
 Similarly, if any part of the payment is a reward for specific services, or due on termination regardless of the cause, it cannot be on account of disability.
+See EIM13637 for further information.
 It is frequently necessary to see all documentation to establish why the employer made the payment.